spearhead-amr/makeaware/README.md

 Start the local server by running `gulp` in the terminal.
 It will build the `assets/css/main.css` file from the Stylus files and serve the website locally, usually at `localhost:3000`.

 Every time the Stylus files are changed, the `main.css` is updated, and the page is refreshed.

+## Absolute Path for Links
+Currently all the assets are absolute for local host for development.
+When published it has to be changed to the online URL.
+Examples main.css files, footer and header HTML files